 MCS2 Housing Variants

-Depending on the specific configuration of the MCS2, the modules can be integrated in one of the following enclosures:
+Depending on the specific configuration of the MCS2, the modules can be integrated in one of the following housings:

 Integrated Handheld: The integrated handheld is equipped with a main controller module including a communication interface and a human machine interface module.
-All together combined in a small and light tabletop enclosure.
+All together combined in a small and light tabletop housing.

-Rack Enclosure: The modular rack enclosure with 6 slots is equipped with a main controller module including a communication interface and a backplane.
+Rack Housing: The modular rack housing with 6 slots is equipped with a main controller module including a communication interface and a backplane.
 It is compatible with 3-channel main control modules encapsulated into module carriers require one slot each.
-Consequently, up to six main controller modules can be mounted into the three height unit rack enclosure making it possible to control up to 18 positioning stages.
+Consequently, up to six main controller modules can be mounted into the three height unit rack housing making it possible to control up to 18 positioning stages.

 Firmware Modules and Features